 There are a number of other ways in which you can produce content.
 Explore these options.
 Use them well, experiment with them, and see what works.

 Not sure where to start?
-The following are just some of the things that you can try:
+The following writing tips are just some of the best advices that you can try:

 Struggling to find the words to express what you need to say?
 Then put them in a PowerPoint presentation instead.
 It’s easier for most people to present their thoughts in bullet points rather than paragraphs and readers often appreciate information that’s presented to them in bite-sized pieces.